 - Seattle is divided into residential, commercial, and industrial zones to reflect the historical use of those areas and to ensure new development is compatible with the existing uses

 - The Shoreline Master Program helps preserve our maritime history and public use and enjoyment of our waters, and protects our shorelines from inappropriate development

-- The Housing and Building Maintenance Code sets standards to ensure buildings are habitable, regulates maintenance for vacant buildings, and focuses on rental housing, including rules for when a landlord or tenant can end a rental agreement
+- The Housing and Building Maintenance Code sets standards to ensure buildings are safe and livable, regulates maintenance for vacant buildings, and focuses on rental housing, including rules for when a landlord or tenant can end a rental agreement

 - Technical codes such as the Building Code, Electrical Code, Mechanical Code, and Side Sewer Code ensure that structures meet safety standards

 - Codes relating to grading, stormwater, and environmentally critical areas protect both the built and natural environment from deterioration and inappropriate development